 by Charles Akben-Marchand

-This is the first part of a two-part column.
-“BUZZ at the Door” is a monthly column by Charles Akben-Marchand about being a volunteer delivering The Centretown BUZZ.
-To volunteer as a carrier for The BUZZ, please call 613-565-6012 or email email@example.com.
+“BUZZ at the Door” is a regular column by Charles Akben-Marchand about being a volunteer delivering The Centretown BUZZ.
+To volunteer as a carrier for The BUZZ, email email@example.com.